 New South Wales-based workers who contract a work-related dust disease may be eligible to claim compensation under the Workers’ Compensation (Dust Diseases) Act 1942.
 In some cases, the dependants of affected NSW workers may also be entitled to receive support.

-If you have contracted a Dust Disease at Work compensation lawyers are the specialists recommended to represent you.
-It is essential that you choose a lawyer with expertise and experience in the relevant legal area.
-At KINGSLEY LAWSON LAWYERS, our dust disease dispute lawyers have a wealth of experience helping people like you reach successful outcomes.
+If you have contracted a Dust Disease at work compensation lawyers are the specialists recommended to represent you.
+At Kingsley Lawson Lawyers, our dust disease lawyers have a wealth of experience helping people like you achieve successful outcomes.

-Here at Kingsley Lawson Lawyers, our specialist teams of dust disease care lawyers are committed to helping people impacted by dust disease.
+Here at Kingsley Lawson Lawyers, our specialist teams of dust disease lawyers are committed to helping people impacted by dust disease conditions.
 Compensation can never make up for the impact of illness or loss, but it can help make the lives of sufferers and their families a little easier.

 Dust diseases are debilitating illnesses, medically described as latent onset diseases because they are typically acquired over lengthy periods.
-The symptoms of dust diseases, and the damage they do often don not become visible until years after a worker has been exposed to a harmful contaminant.
+The symptoms of dust diseases, and the damage they cause often do not become visible until years after a worker has been exposed to a harmful contaminant.

 The legislation concerned with dust disease should be navigated only by the most experienced lawyers.
-Dust disease cases are often the result of tragic circumstances, and compensation can change the lives of those affected.
-At Kingsley Lawson Lawyers; our experts will guide you every step of the way with your own dust disease claim.
-Our aim is always to provide the support you need, at the time you need it most.
+Dust disease cases are often the result of tragic circumstances and whilst compensation is not a cure, it can provide some dignity for those who are terminally ill.
+At Kingsley Lawson Lawyers our dust disease lawyers will not only secure you the best possible outcome but we will treat you with the dignity and empathy you deserve.